-The term 'Bailout' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Bailout' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bailouts prove to be the action of handing money or other capital to a company, individual, or nation that will likely go down without help.
 This is done in an effort to keep the entity from financial insolvency, bankruptcy, or total failure.
 Sometimes bankruptcies are pursued to permit an organization to fail without panic, so that fear and systemic failure does not become endemic, taking down other similar entities along the way.